baidu/DuReader/README.md

 ### Run PaddlePaddle

 We implement a BiDAF model with PaddlePaddle.
 Note that we have an update on the PaddlePaddle baseline (Feb 25, 2019).
 The major updates have been noted in `paddle/UPDATES.md`.
 On the dataset of DuReader, the PaddlePaddle baseline has better performance than our Tensorflow baseline.
+Multi-gpu training is also supported in the PaddlePaddle baseline.

 The PaddlePaddle baseline includes the following procedures: paragraph extraction, vocabulary preparation, training, evaluation and inference.
 All these procedures have been wrapped in `paddle/run.sh`.
 You can start one procedure by running run.sh with specific arguments.
 The basic usage is: